 How Does Drop & Replace Work?

-- The system extracts data from Source A, which could be a file-based storage (e.g., S3, GCS) or a database (e.g., MySQL, BigQuery).
+- The system extracts data from Source A (e.g., S3, GCS, MySQL, BigQuery).

-- This extracted data is then processed in an App Process, such as transformation, filtering, or enrichment.
+- This data is then processed through app logic such as transformation, filtering, or enrichment.

 Before Job execution: